-They can be heard because they are different in mineralization than the surrounding matrix or body of ground.
-Negative hot rocks, such as magnetite, tend to give a "boing" sound when the search-coil is passed over them.
+Hot rocks are mineralized rocks that can be heard because they are different in mineralization than the surrounding matrix or body of ground.
+Negative hot rocks, such as magnetite, tend to give a "boing" sound when the searchcoil is passed over them.
 The greater the difference between them and the ground, the louder the "boing".
 Positive hot rocks, such as maghemite tend to sound just like any other metal target, such as a nugget and can give a zip-zip sound.
 Positive hot rocks will test any prospectors patience.
-The GM24k will reduce the effect and help to identify many hot rocks. (more on page 18)
+The GM24k will reduce the effect and help to identify many hot rocks.
+(More on page 19)

-V-SAT Speed Control
+SAT Speed Control

-The Variable SAT (Self Adjusting Threshold) Speed control adjusts the speed that the GM24k recovers its threshold hum when the search-coil passes over changes in mineralization.
+The variable SAT (Self Adjusting Threshold) speed control adjusts the speed that the GM24k recovers its threshold hum when the searchcoil passes over changes in mineralization.
 This setting is adjusted by holding the MUSIC button and then adjusting the SAT up or down between 0 (off), 1 (medium), or 2 (fast).
-The letters "Sa" will display when adjusting V-SAT.
+The letters "Sa" will display when adjusting SAT.

-VSAT Adjustment
+SAT Adjustment

 The Initial Setting is 1 (medium), appropriate for mild-to-moderate ground mineralization.
 When you encounter fast changes in ground mineralization or deeper, larger hot rocks, you may either get false signals (positive ground) or lapses in the THRESHOLD hum (negative ground).
-Increasing the V-SAT control setting to 2 will speed up the auto adjustment of the THRESHOLD "hum" and reduce this interference.
+Increasing the SAT control setting to 2 will speed up the auto adjustment of the THRESHOLD "hum" and reduce this interference.
 At the same time, you should slow down your sweep speed to help SAT do its job to maintain a smooth threshold.

-Remember, overall depth will be diminished with a faster V-SAT speed, but if the ground is too noisy to separate a good target from a false signal, it is better to operate with a little more V-SAT speed than to lose a target altogether.
+Remember, overall depth will be diminished with a faster SAT speed, but if the ground is too noisy to separate a good target from a false signal, it is better to operate with a little more SAT speed than to lose a target altogether.
 This is the same logic that was used in describing the SENSITIVITY control.
 Lowering the gain will reduce overall depth, but by doing so you can also improve your performance and find more nuggets in the long run.
-For best results, set your V-SAT speed JUST high enough to cancel out false signals from ground mineralization and set the SENSITIVITY control JUST high enough to maintain maximum depth without having false or erratic behavior.
-SENSITIVITY & SAT are like SALT & PEP-PER.
-With the right balance the soup tastes just right.
+For best results, set your SAT speed JUST high enough to cancel out false signals from ground mineralization and set the SENSITIVITY control JUST high enough to maintain maximum depth without having false or erratic behavior.